mattialemma/Coursera-Full-Stack/2_JavaScript/Module_3/Javascript-022/explanation.md

-Gli <script> normali sono vecchio stile e mettono JS direttamente nella pagina.
+Normal <script> tags are old-style and put JS directly in the page.

-I moduli (type="module" + import/export) servono per organizzare meglio il codice in file separati.
+Modules (type="module" + import/export) are used to better organize code in separate files.

-greeting.js è un modulo che esporta funzioni.
+greeting.js is a module that exports functions.

-Lo script HTML le importa ed esegue.
+The HTML script imports and executes them.